mudith-nahata/Hand-Written-Digit-Recognition-Using-CNN/README.md

 --> The Hand Written Digit Recognition Consist of 70,000 images in both the training set and test set

---> The Images which Consist of low resolution and each pixel in the row consist as the each input to the input layer in the ANN Model
+--> The Images which Consist of low resolution and each pixel in the row consist as the each input to the input layer in the CNN Model

---> The Goal was to build an Artificial Neural Network and to explore the realms of ANN that how the Neural Network
+--> The Goal was to build an Convolution Neural Network and to explore the realms of CNN that how the Neural Network
     classifies the images and     works on the Multi-class  Classification Problem and acheived the accuracy of 97%